 In autumn chill I sat at the edge of a deep blue lake.

-It was placid as the stillness of the moon in solitary space.
+It was placid as the moon in solitary space.

 Silently as if stirred by the slightest briefest breath,

 Perfect circles in a series broke the surface, moving outward.

 I watched the widening whorl travel to the edge then bounce back.

 Something—someone—had touched the water.